Contexter/FountainAI-Eco-System/docs/FountainAI Ecosystem_ Managing the fountain.coach Domain.md

 2. **Logging & Auditing**:
    - Each `change-resource-record-sets` call is recorded in **CloudTrail** if enabled.
-   - Keep track of your `change-batch.json` files or scripts in a version control system (Git) so you have a historical record.
+   - Keep track of your `change-batch.json` files, scripts, or microservice logs in version control (Git) for historical reference.

 3. **Housekeeping**:
-   - Periodically use `aws route53 list-resource-record-sets` to see if there are old/unused records you can remove.
+   - Periodically use `aws route53 list-resource-record-sets` to see if there are stale or unused records you can remove.
-   - If you have a wildcard record (`*.fountain.coach`), watch for conflicts with explicit subdomain records.
+   - If you have a wildcard record (`*.fountain.coach`), be mindful of conflicts with explicit subdomains.

 ---

-# **Appendix: Example Python Automation**
+# **Appendix: Example Python Automation for Manual JSON**

-Here’s a **Python script** (`update_route53.py`) for interactive updates:
+Here’s a **Python script** (`update_route53.py`) for interactive updates if you’re **not** auto‐generating from a Caddyfile but already have your `change-batch.json`:

 ```python
 #!/usr/bin/env python3